Gloria Dei Presbyterian Church

 What is our financial situation?

-We are spending about $1,000.00 a month more than we receive.
-We have been blessed with special gifts that were used up.
+We are spending more each month than we receive.
+We have been blessed over the years with special gifts that are being used up.
 Our spending is as bare-bones as possible without eliminating ministry.
-The Memorial Fund was close to $12,000.
-In 2006, we spent $5,000.00 from the Memorial Fund to cover expenses.
-Please consider making a pledge to yourself and to God for your financial contribution for the coming months and years ahead.
-A bequest from the Helen Wahlgren estate has allowed us to bring the Memorial Funds amounts back to the original amounts.
-As of September, 2009 we are still spending more than we receive in pledges.
-We have recently been blessed with gifts from local construction companies that will allow us to expand the parking lot that is along 42nd ave. and to regravel the lot that is along the alley.
+We have had to borrow money from the Memorial Fund to pay our bills.
+Please make a pledge to yourself and to God for your financial contribution for the coming months and years ahead.
+We have been blessed with gifts from local construction companies that has allowed us to regravel the lot that is along the alley.

 What about giving to the denomination when our congregation has so much need?

 We are not the church alone.
-As Presbyterians we believe that many individual congregations working together represent the church.
-As part of the church we are called to support each other.
-Even as we have our own need we are called to give in the form of mission dollars and per capita dollars.
-Since some of our members have concerns about the denomination, the Session has agreed to only forward per capita and mission dollars as designated by individual members (this is effective, 2007).
+As Presbyterians, we believe that many individual congregations working together represent the church.
+As part of the church, we are called to support each other.
+Even as we have our own need, we are called to give in the form of mission dollars and per capita dollars.
+Since some of our members have concerns about the Denomination, the Session has agreed to only forward per capita and mission dollars as designated by individual members.

-What are the first steps on the worship participation needs?
+What are the first steps for the worship participation needs?

 All members need to invite others to join them in worship.
-The first ones to invite are current members and former members whom you have not seen in worship.
+The first ones to invite are current members and former members who have not been in worship in recent years.

 What about our own church officers?